ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 ### Workflow flexibility

-Monolithic applications can undermine our ability to integrate with third-party technology and limit changes that could benefit our development workflows.
+Monolithic applications can undermine our ability to integrate with third-party technology, and impede changes that could benefit our development workflows.

 >"Monolithic applications, by definition, are a single unit.
 This means that
 >deploying a monolith to production is an all or nothing proposition." - *[Jeremy